 Located in Saidul Ajaib village near Mehrauli in Delhi, this garden was inaugurated in 2003 in the month of February.
 The garden was developed by Delhi Tourism and Transportation Development Corporation, whereas its design was conceptualized by a Delhi-based architect named Pradeep Sachdeva.

-Apart from being a spiritual and rejuvenation center for Delhiites the garden also serves as a venue to several cultural programs, food festivals and fairs from time to time.
+Apart from being a spiritual and rejuvenation centre for Delhiites the garden also serves as a venue to several cultural programs, food festivals and fairs from time to time.
 Along with these festivals, a Garden Tourism Festival is organized every year here by the Delhi Government.

 The garden is divided into a few parts, once you step in, on the right you’d explore Khas Bagh that is occupied with lush green plants, free-flowing cascades of flowers.
 Not only this, but one may also explore the beautiful pool with water lilies, lovely seasonal flowers, climbers, and a lot more.

 Tourists, specifically the Mexican tourists, often appreciate the replica of Labna in Mexico when they witness it at the Garden of Five Senses.
 The arc was constructed by the Indian National Trust and Cultural Heritage and was carved with beautiful stones.
 The stones were imported from Rajasthan and generates a similar charm and appearance as the one present in Yucatan.

 4. Soaring Stainless-Steel Birds.
 Explore the stainless steel birds that are designed on slate clad pillars, a site where you can view an expansive plaza that is set on the natural slope of the site which is all designed in the spiral walkway.
 Along these lines, admire the troop of elephants, designed in the carved stone, enjoying in the water bath.